Mademoiselle (1966 film): Release

 The film premiered at the 1966 Cannes Film Festival, where it competed for the Palme d'Or, but lost to the tying The Birds, the Bees and the Italians and A Man and a Woman.
 It was released in France by United Artists on 3 June, and in the United Kingdom on 12 January of the following year.

 Home media

 The film was released on VHS and DVD by MGM Home Entertainment in the United States in 1994 and 2002 respectively.

 Reception

 The film received mixed reviews from critics.
 Roger Ebert of the Chicago Sun-Times criticised the film as "murky, disjointed and unbearably tedious", while praising Moreau's performance and the visuals.
 He called Genet's script "like something out of Evergreen Review by way of French pornography."

 Writing for the British Film Institute, Alex Ramon called it "a unique work in Richardson’s canon, made at the time of several ambitious, much-panned projects, this oneiric evocation of destruction and desire feels fresh."

 Director Richard Lester praised David Watkin's cinematography, calling it "the most beautiful black and white film I have ever, ever seen".

+Since its initial release, Jeanne Moreau's performance has received unanimous critical and popular acclaim, despite contemporary reviews of the film itself being polarised.
+She has been praised for her ability to convey immense undercurrents of desire and rage through silence and subtle expressions, frequently highlighted as the core of the film's power, and delivering a compelling, nuanced and unsettling performance as a sexually repressed schoolteacher who engages in destructive behavior—including arson and poisoning—out of passion and self pleasure.
+Her performance is considered by many critics, film historians, and fans as singular and mesmerising, and one of the finest portrayals of repressed desire and malice in cinema history..